fyndoc/vms/docs/master-data/staged.md

 1. Click **Add Product**.

 2. Fill the following details:
     * **SKU** - Enter the SKU code of the product.
 This can be an alphanumeric code, e.g. BLK-123.
-It uniquely identifies the size of the product.
+It uniquely identifies the product.
-    * **Grouped SKU** - Enter a code that unique identifies the product, this is similar to item code.
+    * **Grouped SKU** - (Optional) Enter a code that unique identifies a group of products, this is similar to item code.
     * **Category Tree Code** - Use the dropdown to map a category tree to the SKU.
 The template attached to the selected category tree will be applicable to your SKU.
 In other words, the attributes from the template will be the attributes for that SKU.
     :::note
     The **Category Tree Code** dropdown contains only the category tree codes that already have a template mapped to it.
 The templates you created but not mapped to a category would not show up in the dropdown.